chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/network-requirements.md

 For the CIDR ranges listed here, ensure that you allow incoming connections from those networks.
 These IPs are used for workload discovery on public clouds.

+### Image Registry Access

+The Enforce agent needs access to any registry or registries that are configured for your cluster or containers so that it can validate images and policies.

+Whether they are public or private, ensure that outbound connections from the Enforce agent (running in the `gulfstream` namespace) are permitted to your configured registry or registries.
+Also be sure to allow the corresponding return traffic if you are using symmetric firewall rules.

 ### DNS Records and TTLs

 Many of the hosts listed on this page use multiple DNS A records or CNAME aliases.
 Additionally, many A records have a short time to live of 60 seconds, and the majority are less than an hour (3600s).